furtivesock/img-prc-assignment3/README.md

     - [Ex2](#ex2)

 ## Introduction
-In this assignment, we are tring to gess the placement (x, y, rotation) of fragments on the two folowing fresco :
+In this assignment, we are trying to guess the placement (x, y, rotation) of fragments on the two folowing fresco :

 **The creation of Adam fresco by Michelangelo :**
 ![Alt text](Michelangelo/Michelangelo_ThecreationofAdam_1707x775.jpg?raw=true "Michelangelo - The creation of Adam fresco")